harleylara/isap_platform/README.md

 ## How to start development
 1. Install Docker Desktop and WSL by following [here](https://docs.docker.com/desktop/windows/wsl/).

-1. set config file
+1. Set config file

-2. Execute `bash setup.sh` in powershell or `./setup.sh` in WSL
+     1. Get credentials from [zoom](https://marketplace.zoom.us/) and [git](https://docs.github.com/ja/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+     1. Fill in config_sample.py and config_sample.txt
+     1. Rename these files to config.py and config.txt

+1. Execute `./isap setup`.
-  If you modify .sh file in Windows, please execute `bash crlf_to_lf.sh` before executing .sh file.
+  If you modify .sh file in Windows, please execute `./isap crlf` before executing .sh file.
   This process eliminate the difference of line feed code between Windows and Linux.
   I also made [docker-compose.yml](/docker-compose.yml).
-But if you setup with docker-compose.yml, you have to execute `docker start odoo` after executing docker-compose.yml
+But if you setup with docker-compose.yml, you have to execute
+  `./isap pyjwt` after executing docker-compose.yml

 1. Open [localhost:8069][link_of_odoo] in browser